-Homemade chili full of fresh peppers ground meat, spices, and of course bacon.
+Homemade beef and black bean chili full of fresh peppers, ground meat, spices, and of course bacon!
 Simmers for hours bringing out all the flavors.
 Use the bacon grease to make a side of cast iron skillet cornbread for a pure comfort meal.

-The weather has definitely taken a turn in Western Washington, dipping into almost the '30s at night.
-One of my favorite things, when we switch from the heat of summer to cooler, rainy days, is making all the soups, stews, and chilis that we can.
-This recipe is a favorite in our house.
+This chili recipe is a favorite in our house.
 It's quick to put together, simmers for a few hours, and is the pure comfort food we need on those colder days.

 How to Make